This post may contain affiliate links. Please see my disclosure policy for more details.

 The Great Ocean Road starts in Torquay, a coastal town 105km southwest of Melbourne (about a 90-minute drive away).
 It ends in Allansford near Warnambool.

 The Great Ocean Road is 243km long, but you’ll want to schedule in plenty of drive stops to get out and explore the scenery.

-While you could visit the Great Ocean Road on a day trip from Melbourne, you would be extremely pushed for time.
-It takes four hours to drive from Melbourne to the 12 Apostles via the Great Ocean Road.
-And there are many more coastal rock formations beyond that point, not to mention the lovely seaside towns you can visit along the way.
+However, it is possible to visit the Great Ocean Road on a one-day trip from Melbourne.
+It only takes four hours to drive from Melbourne to the 12 Apostles via the Great Ocean Road.

 Great Ocean Road Accommodation

 There are plenty of accommodation options to suit all budgets along the Great Ocean Road, including caravan parks with camping facilities, backpacker hostels, holiday cottages and hotels/motels.